Status

 A Statement of Planning Policy will include a long-term vision of at least 50 years, policy objectives and strategies to achieve the vision, and a strategic framework plan for guiding the future use and development of land in the declared areas.

-This plan may identify long-term settlement boundaries to ensure that development does not inappropriately encroach into valued natural and rural landscapes.
+This plan may identify long-term settlement boundaries to ensure development does not inappropriately encroach into valued natural and rural landscapes.

 Localised planning statements